genomicsclass/book/pages/exploratory_data_analysis.md

 Graphing data is a powerful approach to detecting these problems.
 We refer to this as _exploratory data analysis_ (EDA).
-Many important methodological contributions to existing data analysis techniques in data analysis were initiated by discoveries made via EDA.
+Many important methodological contributions to existing techniques in data analysis were initiated by discoveries made via EDA.
 In addition, EDA can lead to interesting biological discoveries which would otherwise be missed through simply subjecting the data to a battery of hypothesis tests.
-Through this book we make use of exploratory plots to motivate the analyses we choose.
+Through this book, we make use of exploratory plots to motivate the analyses we choose.
 Here we present a general introduction to EDA using height data.

-We have already introduced some EDA approaches for _univariate_ data, namely the histograms and QQ-plot.
-Here we describe the QQ-plot in more detail and how some EDA and summary statistics for paired data.
+We have already introduced some EDA approaches for _univariate_ data, namely the histograms and qq-plot.
+Here we describe the qq-plot in more detail and some EDA and summary statistics for paired data.
 We also give a demonstration of commonly used figures that we recommend against.

 ## Quantile Quantile Plots

-To corroborate that a theoretical distribution, for example the normal distribution, is in fact a good approximation, we can use quantile-quantile plots (QQ-plots).
+To corroborate that a theoretical distribution, for example the normal distribution, is in fact a good approximation, we can use quantile-quantile plots (qq-plots).
 Quantiles are best understood by considering the special case of percentiles.
 The p-th percentile of a list of a distribution is defined as the number q that is bigger than p% of numbers (so the inverse of the cumulative distribution function we defined earlier).
 For